tobilobasalawu/BulkEmailGeneration/README.md

 ### 4. Personalizing Email Content

 The email content in the script is dynamically generated using the user's name and your custom message from the `MailContents(html).html` file.
-Make sure to copy the HTML content from `MailContents(html).html` and replace the `msg.attach` section in `script.py`.
+Make sure to copy the HTML content from `MailContents(html).html` and replace the `html` section in `script.py`.

 ---